 This article explains the differences between a Cause and a Campaign.

-When we use the words "Campaign" and "Cause", we mean very specific features within Kindful.
+When we use the words "Campaign" and "Cause," we are referring to specific features within Kindful.

-It's common for nonprofits to use the word "campaign" when referring to many different types of fundraising efforts, to include the "peer-to-peer" method of fundraising.
-However, within Kindful, we refer to all our peer-to-peer features (also known as "Crowdfunding") as "Causes".
+It's common for nonprofits to use the word "campaign" when referring to many different types of fundraising efforts to include the "peer-to-peer" method of fundraising.
+However, within Kindful, we refer to all our peer-to-peer features (or "Crowdfunding" methods) as "Causes."

-Kindful identifies a "Campaign" as a (public facing) way to organize your fundraising (e.g. Spring Gala Campaign, New Facility Campaign).
-You can think of this as a "Folder" for your transactions.
+Kindful identifies a "Campaign" as a (public facing) way to organize your fundraising (e.g., Spring Gala Campaign or New Facility Campaign).
+You can think of this as a "folder" for your transactions.
+Campaigns are found on the "Campaigns" page in the "Fundraising" section.

-In Kindful, "Cause" only refers to Kindful's peer-to-peer fundraising features.
-While related (see below), Causes and Campaigns are two separate features within Kindful.
+In Kindful, the term "Cause" only refers to Kindful's peer-to-peer fundraising features.
+Causes and Campaigns are two separate features within Kindful, although they are related (see below).
+Causes are found on the "Crowdfunding" page in the "Fundraising" section.

 How Causes function